How the KAMRA Inlay Works

 Your KAMRA Inlay Procedure From Start to Finish

-From start to finish, the KAMRA® inlay procedure will typically take less than 20 minutes.
+From start to finish, the KAMRA inlay procedure typically takes less than 20 minutes.
 Numbing drops are used to ensure you are comfortable throughout the procedure.
-You may feel slight pressure while the doctor uses a laser to create a small opening in the outer layer of your eye, known as the cornea.
+You may feel slight pressure while the doctor uses a laser to create a small opening in your cornea.
 However, it only lasts a few seconds.

 The corneal inlay is then placed within the opening.
 After the procedure, when the numbing drops wear off, your eyes may feel irritated or scratchy, and you may also experience some watering eyes or light sensitivity.
 This is normal.
 Your doctor will provide medications to help you manage these symptoms.